Chor Minor - Bukhara

 The mosque draws attention of visitors because of its architectural beauty and its four turrets with their sky blue cupolas.
 As mentioned Chor Minor was a part of Madrasa complex, the Madrasa was demolished but some other sites which includes four turret building of Chor Minor, a summer mosque and cosy courtyard with a pond remained and still is there to see for the visitors to see.
 Exterior of the mosque is unique and interiors of the mosque are decorated with remains of religious inscription in Arabic.
 Today, Chor Minor is surrounded on all sides by modern dwellings, with the inscription in Arabic: "All people are equal before God."
 This mosque you can see when you are on tour to Uzbekistan or Uzbekistan tour.
 Historical inheritance of Uzbekistan is quite visible in historic city of Bukhara and Bukhara offers many historical sites within its perimeter.
 And relatively new mosque Chor Minor, a part of old Madrasa complex is a good place to go to.

 Spend some time in the remains of the old Madrasa complex and inside the Chor Minor Complex.
 It is a place of prayer so you can get some peaceful time as well.
 The mosque is located in an open area and it consists of buildings which are used for rituals and residential purposes.
 People often performed ritual ceremonies here, which included recitation, singing and playing instrumental music.
-So visit this Chor Minor a mosque whose all four towers or minarets are differently shaped and designed when you take Uzbekistan Travel Package.
+So visit this Chor Minor a mosque whose all four towers or minarets are differently shaped and designed when you take Uzbekistan Trip Package.

-Explore Uzbekistan Tour Packages with Dook International, check our Uzbekistan holiday packages as below –
+Explore Uzbekistan Tour Packages with Dook International.

 Recent Blogs